-- Relevant Regulation - Laws and regulations relating to the role including data protection, health and safety, compliance etc.
+- Relevant regulation – laws and regulations relating to role including data protection, health and safety, compliance etc.

 Each project covers aspects of knowledge, skills and behaviours and helps the learner build the experience and portfolios they need to successfully complete their apprenticeship.

 Before gateway, the collected documents are combined to create the learners’ portfolios and the learners also create a presentation for the EPA.
-By focussing in this way learners and tutors are able to ensure that all KSBs are fully tracked throughout the apprenticeship and that learners have a clear idea of their growth in knowledge and related progress.
+By focusing in this way, learners and tutors are able to ensure that all KSBs are fully tracked throughout the apprenticeship and that learners have a clear idea of their growth in knowledge and related progress.